miridius/serverless-telegram/README.md

 Prerequisites:

-- NodeJS v14 (to support Azure functions)
+- NodeJS v14 (to support Azure/AWS functions)
 - Yarn (to support package resolutions overrides)

 Clone the repo and then run `yarn install`